 - Which machine is best used where

 Aeropress vs Pour Over Coffee Maker: Which Should You Buy?

 |AeroPress Coffee and Espresso Maker - Quickly Makes Delicious Coffee without Bitterness - 1 to 3 Cups Per Pressing

 |Mr. Coffee BVMC-PO19B All-in-One Pour Over Coffee Maker, 6 Cups, Black

-While some may be happy sipping instant coffee, a true lover of the hot beverage will value the importance of choosing sides in the Aeropress vs pour over debate.
+While some may be happy sipping instant coffee, a true lover of the hot beverage will value the importance of choosing sides in the Aeropress vs pour over coffee maker debate.
 It’s true that both offer up a mean cup of joe, but it’s undeniable that they offer vastly different flavors and enjoyment qualities.

 So, what’s the big deal between these two different machines, you may ask?
 An Aeropress works solely by using pressure to create a vacuum-sealed chamber that promotes a perfectly extracted flavor from the coffee bean grinds and hot water.
 This method enhances flavors like nuts and dark fruits due to the manual brewing.